osinenkop/regelum-playground/README.md

 This works better than the last one.

 <!-- TOC --><a name="adaptive-energ-based-controller-for-inverted-pendulum-with-joint-friction"></a>
-### Adaptive energ-based controller for inverted pendulum with joint friction
+### Adaptive energ-based controller for Pendulum with joint friction

 ```shell
 python run.py policy=energy_based_friction_adaptive system=pendulum_with_friction --interactive --fps=10